anexia-it/winshock-test/README.md

 MS14-066 introduced four new SSL ciphers, so a check can be made if the target system supports those previously unsupported ciphers. winshock_test.sh uses this fact by simply checking if those ciphers are supported by the target system or not.
+If they are supported, the patches have been applied.